-- 7.1 CSI identified sites participated in collaborative support rooted in in plan development and revision, comprehensive needs assessment revisions and additions, budget planning, and general operational supports.
+7.1 - CSI identified sites participated in collaborative support rooted in plan development and revision, comprehensive needs assessment revisions and additions, budget planning, and general operational supports.
 Sites received guidance on best practices supporting student outcomes through periodic check ins, administrator meetings, and New Administrator University.
 Coaching sessions were provided for each school to further develop Professional Learning Community implementation for effective student data analysis and collaborative practices.

-7.2 Identified sites utilized iReady diagnostics to monitor student progress in ELA and Math.
-PLC collaboration meetings based on the data - 7.2 Identified sites utilized iReady diagnostics to monitor student progress in ELA and Math.
-PLC collaboration meetings based on the data were conducted for instructional decision making and informing strategies to address subgroup needs. - 7.3 Cross-department staff provided school support in informing the community of educational partnership opportunities such as ELAC, SSC, and Parent advisory committees.
-Staff helped to create effective means of communication through various methods and strategies for building relationships for the recruitment of volunteers and community member participation in monitoring and implementing school programs. - 7.4 Cross-department workshops were provided that demonstrated a variety of resources and structures for analysis of student subgroup data in performance indicators.
+7.2 - Identified sites utilized iReady diagnostics to monitor student progress in ELA and Math.
+PLC collaboration meetings based on the data were conducted for instructional decision making and informing strategies to address subgroup needs.
+High school students received supports in reviewing their Individual Graduation Plan (IGP) to increase progress towards being on-track for graduation.

+7.3 - Cross-department staff provided school support in informing the community of educational partnership opportunities such as ELAC, SSC, and Parent advisory committees.
+Staff helped to create effective means of communication through various methods and strategies for building relationships for the recruitment of volunteers and community member participation in monitoring and implementing school programs.

+7.4 - Cross-department workshops were provided that demonstrated a variety of resources and structures for analysis of student subgroup data in performance indicators.
 Data driven decision making process was modeled to inform instructional strategies and supports put in place to support subgroup deficiencies.